mmgenius/gestImmo/README.md

 # gestImmo
-GestImmo is a scolary project in L3 MIASHS / Information de Gemmnius and Simon The Sorcerer.
+GestImmo is a scolary project in L3 MIASHS / Information by Gemmnius and Simon The Sorcerer.

-## Repartition du travail
-- Packages GestionAgence and GestionPersonne: Simon the Sorcerer
-- Packages GestionPersonne and GestionBien: Gemnius
+#expliquer comment produire le logiciel (éventuellement à partir d’Eclipse)
+1. clone the repository
+2. (yes really)
+3. that's all

 ## Nomenclature Variables Interface Swing
 - Label: 	l+Nom, Ex: lMandatSigne